jest-community/vscode-jest/README.md

 3. Tests bearing dynamic names, like those using test.each with variables or template literals, won't be translated.
 As a result, they must be executed through higher-level constructs, such as describe blocks with static names or entire test suites.

-**runMode migration**
+**Migration Guide**
 <a id="runmode-migration"></a>
-Starting from v6.0.2, if no runMode is defined in settings.json, the extension will automatically generate one using legacy settings (`autoRun`, `autoRevealOutput`, `showCoverageOnLoad`).
-To migrate, simply use the `"Jest: Save Current RunMode"` command from the command palette to update the setting, then remove the legacy settings.
+Starting from v6.1.0, if no runMode is defined in settings.json, the extension will automatically generate one using legacy settings (`autoRun`, `autoRevealOutput`, `showCoverageOnLoad`).
+To migrate, simply use the `"Jest: Save Current RunMode"` command from the command palette to update the setting, then remove the deprecated settings.

 ---

 #### autoRun
  <div style="background-color: yellow; color: black; padding: 10px; border-radius: 5px;">
-  As of v6.0.2, <a href="#runmode">runMode</a> has superseded autoRun.
+  Note: As of v6.1.0, autoRun will be replaced by <a href="#runmode">runMode</a>.
 For transition details, please refer to the <a href="#runmode-migration">runMode migration</a>.
 </div>

 AutoRun controls when tests should be executed automatically.